Marquez Callaway Player Prop Bets for NFL Week 13 | New Orleans vs. Dallas 12/2/2021

 - With seven targets in the red zone this season, Callaway has been on the receiving end of 13.7% of his team's 51 red zone pass attempts.

-- The Saints have run 52.4% passing plays and 47.6% rushing plays this season.
-They rank 18th in the NFL in scoring.
+- The Saints have called a pass in 52.4% of their plays from scrimmage this year while staying on the ground 47.6% of the time.
+This offensive attack ranks 18th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Callaway's matchup with the Cowboys.